 iOS 13 became available to download on iPhones on Thursday 19 September, but early adopters encountered bugs and even a security flaw that could allow access to Contacts via FaceTime.
-Luckily Apple issued a further update just six days later that fixed that particular security issue and addressed other bugs, it also added even more new features to iOS 13.
+Luckily Apple issued a further update just six days later that fixed that particular security issue and addressed other bugs.

-The latest verison of iOS 13 is iOS 13.1.2, a patch released on 30 September.This update fixes a number of bugs and an issue with the camera as well as fixing a problem with shortcuts when run from HomePod.
+The iOS 13.1.2 patch was released on 30 September.This update fixes a number of bugs and an issue with the camera as well as fixing a problem with shortcuts when run from HomePod.

-The iOS 13.1.2 update brings the following fixes:
+The iOS 13.1.2 update brought the following fixes:

 The iOS 13.1.1 update brings the following:

 - Patches an issue that could allow third-party software keyboard's full access to your iPhone.